stuartsierra/component/README.md

 ;;=> #examples.ExampleSystem{ ... }
 ```

-See the [reloaded] template for an more elaborate example.
+See the [reloaded] template for a more elaborate example.

 [reloaded]: https://github.com/stuartsierra/reloaded